gabimoncha/react-native-template/README.md

 ### Sentry

 Benefitial in debugging issues that occur only in release builds.
 You can view error stack traces for unhandled exceptions.
 You can also choose to log specific errors in some catch blocks to study how often they occur in production.

+### react-native-appstate-hook

+Custom react hook, built to handle iOS or Android appState in your react component.

 ### react-native-file-logger